Miami Gum Grafting Specialist Dr. William P. Lamas

 Treatment Costs for Gum Grafting

 Once the gums recede and the root is exposed, you may notice that your teeth are sensitive to cold and/or hot foods and beverages.
 Even just breathing in cold air may result in tooth pain.
 To determine the cost of treatment, Dr. William P. Lamas must examine you.
 Following your examination, he will be able to tell you which procedure he believes will provide you with optimal results, as well as the number of sessions he believes you will need.

 Dr. Lamas encourages his patients to check with their medical and dental insurance companies before they schedule their gum grafting procedures to see if they will cover a portion of the procedure.

 If your gums are receding, seeking treatment right away could make the difference in whether you will be able to save your natural teeth or not.
-Dr. William P. Lamas offers complimentary initial consultations at his office in Miami to individuals in need of dental care.
-Contact his office today at 305-440-4114 to schedule your free initial consultation.
+Dr. William P. Lamas offers initial consultations at his office in Miami to individuals in need of dental care.
+Contact his office today at 305-440-4114 to schedule your initial consultation.

 Dr. William P. Lamas is proud to be a leading periodontist in South Florida and a top doctor on RealSelf.
 He maintains these prestigious titles by continually providing patients with compassionate care and excellent results.

 - Dental Implant Repair

 - Full Teeth Replacement